VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 So if anyone got an idea why it doesn't work, please let me know.

 Also, use official shaders from SpeedTree once they release them (or if they will do that).

+# Potential FAQ:
+Q: Why not Shader Graph?
+A: Because it sucks (compared to ASE) right now

+Q: Why not port manually via templates and shader code?
+A: I've tried and failed miserably.
+At the current low-level shader documentation of the HDRP this task seems more than impossible for a single person to accomplish over single weekend.

 # Packages available @ release section.